Subaru-PFS/drp_1d/pylibamazed/doc/source/warnings.rst

    NB: Some parameters are usefull only under some conditions.

 **SPECTRUM_WAVELENGTH_TIGHTER_THAN_PARAM**
    Parameters lambda range goes beyond spectrum range.
+This means that a part of the lambda range specified in the parameters will not be studied.

 **MULTI_OBS_ARBITRARY_LSF**
   Happens in the case of multi obs, for which only one lsf is support.